 I was first impressed that I didn’t have to detach the seat from the frame and wheels.
 I can’t stand nor do I have time to pull out frames and open them and then seats and attached them with three children.
 It is easy to fold which is a must with a transport lock.
 I love the carry strap on it, making it easy to carry from the house to the car and everywhere in between.
 It is low weight so you can carry it comfortably.
 Weight with seat & basket is 11.5 kg.
 Weight with cot & basket is 11.9 kg.

-The seat is reversible.
+Is the Joolz seat reversible.
 When your baby is little like mine you like to keep an eye on them as much as they do on you.
 As your baby grows, he/she will want to look around and explore as much as the rest of the family by facing forward.
 The foot rest is adjustable to fold down for those chubby kicking legs or flat when you have the seat in a laying flat position.
 My little man prefers the seat all the way back when we are cruising the parks with the XL large sun roof you don’t have to worry about little toes getting burnt.
 It covers the entire front of the stroller.
 I was shocked as I pulled the sun hood open and realized you can unbutton it and pull it even further and wait there was more.
 A zipper!
 I unzipped that too and the ventilation net appeared with even further sun hood.
 It really is the largest one I have seen on a stroller.
 In the past that was always my biggest complaint.

 The seat features a crossbar and a shopping basket with capacity of up to 5Kg.
 The handle is height adjustable perfect for short me and tall hubby to push comfortably.
-The large rear wheels and swiveling front wheels give it it’s smooth ride.
+The large rear wheels and swivelling front wheels give it it’s smooth ride.
 We have tested these wheels out to the max taking them around the lake near us on a gravel, dirt track to the sidewalks in our village and up some grass terrain too.
 You didn’t have to worry about them being too small or feeling like the stroller would break.
 It didn’t make the baby bounce around the carrycot too much either.

 The five point harness ensures baby’s safety and comfort at the same time.
 I was worried little man at 2 months old would be swallowed up with all this but actually he held him perfectly snuggled in and he loved it.
 He normally sits in it with a half recline.
 With 6 different positions I am sure you are bound to find one that your baby will love for awake times and others for sleep/nap times on the go.